aspose-slides/Aspose.Slides-Documentation/php-java/getting-started/licensing/_index.md

 ### **Setting a License in Aspose.Slides for PHP via Java**

-Licenses can be applied from various locations:
+Licenses can be applied from these locations:

 * Explicit path
 * Stream